diogoff/plasma-tomography/README.md

     - The script will indicate the epoch where the minimum validation loss was achieved.

-- After training, run `model_validate.py` to test the model on the validation data.
+- After training, run `model_valid.py` to test the model on the validation data.

-    - This script does not need to run on the GPU, it can run with TensorFlow on the CPU.

     - Check that the reported `val_loss` is the same as indicated by `plot_loss.py`.

 - Run `model_test.py` to test the model on a given pulse.